Our mission

 What we do

-When our story started with Maya, we saw the need for ongoing support as survivors of exploitation and trauma rebuilt their lives.
-Here are a few of the ways we provide that support for those in our care back in the UK.
+When our story began with Maya, we saw the need for ongoing support as survivors of exploitation and trauma rebuilt their lives.
+Today, our Rebuild grants provide funding for continued care and therapeutic support.

 Trustees